The Kyle Brennan Investigation

-Kyle is right handed-
+Kyle is right-handed

 Exit wounds are usually larger than the entrance wound and this is because as the round moves through the body of the victim it slows down and explodes within the tissue and surrounding muscle.
 This slowing down of the projectile means that as it reaches the end of its trajectory it has to force harder to push through.
 This equates to the exit wound normally looking larger and considerably more destructive than its pre-cursor – the entrance wound.

-Excerpt from deposition of Detective Stephen Bohling
+Excerpt from the deposition of Detective Stephen Bohling

-Excerpt from deposition of Victoria Britton
+Excerpt from the deposition of Victoria Britton

 Kyle’s life was not worth more than ten-thirty minutes of time.